withastro/docs/src/pages/core-concepts/astro-components.md

 ### Component Imports

-Astro components can be imported just like anything else in your frontmatter component script.
-This forms the foundation of our component system: build new components and then import them inside other components.
+An Astro component can reuse other Astro components inside of its HTML template.
+This becomes the foundation of our component system: build new components and then reuse them across your project.

+To use an Astro component in your template, you first need to import it in the frontmatter component script.
 An Astro component is always the file's default import.

+Once imported, you can use it like any other HTML element in your template.
+Note that an Astro component **MUST** begin with an uppercase letter.
+Astro will use this to distinguish between native HTML elements (`form`, `input`, etc.) and your custom Astro components.

 ```astro
 ---